 Titanium is widely used in golf clubs, tennis rackets, laptops, cameras, luggage, surgical implants, aircraft skeletons, chemical appliances, and marine equipment.
 In addition, titanium is also used as a white pigment for paper, painting, and plastics.

 Thank you for reading our article, and we hope you enjoyed it.
-If you want to find more about common metal materials and their typical uses, you can visit Advanced Refractory Metals (ARM) for more information.
+If you want to find out more about common metal materials and their typical uses, you can visit Advanced Refractory Metals (ARM) for more information.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.